mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 > unmarred by hate within,

 Internally, it’s very easy for us to create hatred or criticism.
 It’s very easy to be critical, particularly toward others, the outside world.
-And critical toward the outside is simultaneously critical toward *you*, because you cannot just see the world in one direction: simultaneously, the world sees you.
+And critical toward the outside is simultaneously critical toward *you*, because you cannot just see the world in one direction; simultaneously, the world sees you.
 That is the situation of your life: if you see the world, the world looks at you.
-That’s why there is always communication.
+There is always communication.
 So very naturally, if you are critical toward the object, simultaneously that is critical toward you.

 I don’t mean you shouldn’t be critical; but if you want to be critical toward others or toward circumstances, I think you should be careful.
 In a deep sense, in terms of dharma, if you’re critical toward all sentient beings, that’s really helpful for all sentient beings.

 > not rousing enmity.